hartenthaler/hh_extended_family/readme.md

 The admin can decide in the control panel
 * which extended family parts should be shown and in which sequence they should be presented
 * if filter options should be presented for users
+* if a button "copy to clippings cart" should be shown
 * how empty parts of extended family should be presented
 * whether the name of proband is a full name or a short version
 * whether a compact design should be used or an enriched version, showing a photo as well as complete birth and death information